 Export permits for cryptographic items

-Summary: This type of permit allows exports of hardware, executable software, and associated information and enhancements to financial institutions in a number of countries that have enacted legislation to counter money laundering.
+Summary: This type of permit allows exports of hardware and executable software into which the Java Runtime Environment has been integrated, as well as associated information and enhancements, to a wide range of countries.
 There are no reporting requirements.

-Financial institutions permits allow the export to financial institutions in the above-listed destination countries by any means of the following:
+Java permits allow the export to most countries by any means of the following: